Start Investing in U.S. Stocks

 - Open your account.

-- Transfer in an amount you are comfortable investing.
+- Transfer an amount you are comfortable investing.

 - Choose a simple starting investment, often a diversified ETF.

-- Decide whether you want to invest all at once or begin monthly contributions.
+- Decide whether to invest all at once or begin monthly contributions.

-- Place the order and move on without obsessing over every tiny price movement.
+- Place the order and avoid obsessing over every tiny price movement.

-If you are only starting with a small amount, that is completely fine.
+If you are starting with a small amount, that is completely fine.
 The habit matters more than the size of the first deposit.
-Many strong investing journeys begin with unimpressive numbers and become powerful only because the person keeps going.

 Lump Sum or Monthly Investing?